 The technique of concept mapping was developed as a constructive way of representing knowledge in science and increasing the meaningfulness of learning.
 Now, the creation of a concept map is extremely helpful when used in education as learning and teaching techniques that assist memorization.
 Concept maps are also used for idea generation in brainstorming sessions, and for detailing the structure of complex ideas.

 How does one make a concept map easily and quickly?
 The Concept Maps Solution represents a large collection of concept map samples, examples, and templates.
-Also included is a library of pre-drawn vector stencils that convert ConceptDraw PRO into a professional concept map maker.
+Also included is a library of pre-drawn vector stencils that convert ConceptDraw DIAGRAM into a professional concept map maker.
 This capability makes it exceptionally effective for concept mapping.

-There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Concept Maps solution.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Concept Maps solution.
 Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.

 All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
-The Concept Maps solution is available to all ConceptDraw PRO users to get installed and used while working in the ConceptDraw PRO diagramming and drawing software.
+The Concept Maps solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 Example 1: Concept Map — Internet Marketing

-This diagram was created in ConceptDraw PRO using the Concept Map Library from the Concept Map Solution.
+This diagram was created in ConceptDraw DIAGRAM using the Concept Map Library from the Concept Map Solution.
 An experienced user spent 15 minutes creating this sample.